fightling/voctomix-transitions/README.md

   - picture-in-picture
   - side-by-side-preview

 Until transitions existed in _voctomix_, switching between any of these compositing scenarios was made rapidly from one frame to the next.
 The idea of transitions is to fade between composites by doing an animation and/or alpha (transparency) blending.
-With _voctomix_ __transitions__ we like to produce the most expected result for every possible scenario and give the user also the ability to create new composites and adjust or improve existing or even invent new transitions.
+With _voctomix_ __transitions__ we like to produce the most expected result for every possible scenario and give the user also the ability to create new composites and adjust or improve existing ones or even invent new transitions.

 Generally we can differ between the following transition cases.
 The images below show in source <span style="color:red">__A__</span> in red and source <span style="color:blue">__B__</span> in blue.